adewumi0550/customize_modal/README.md

-This is customize Modal Popup with Javscript & CSS from scrath
+This is customize Modal Popup with Javscript & CSS snippet